 - Indexability (pointing Google toward your site to crawl and catalogue it)

 - Accessibility (tagging for screen readers, designing for color-blind users or users with poor vision, setting up forms for keyboard-only use, and more)

 Each of these pieces affects a person’s experience with your website: the faster a page loads, the quicker a user gets to the content they want.
 The more clearly you label, tag, and internally link to your content, the easier it is for a user to navigate your website to the piece they’re interested in.
 The more you build with consideration for those with disabilities, the more accessible your information is for every user.

 Your SEO can help you find the words your users use, the content types that best answer their questions, and the quick opportunities to improve your site’s user experience for every person who encounters it.
 If you aren’t actively seeking out your SEO’s help, I can guarantee the feeling on your site reflects that disconnect.

-In part two of this series, I’ll cover how you use SEO tactics for user research.
+In part two of this series, “Using SEO Tactics for User Research,” I cover how UX experts can use SEO tactics for more effective user research.